trufla-technology/ngx-tru-forms/README.md

 ### Usage

-In module add following:
+Module can be used with [Angular Material](https://material.angular.io/) or [Bootstrap](https://getbootstrap.com/).
+Import either `JsonFormBootstrap4Module` or `JsonFormMaterialModule` and use it with `JsonFormModule`.
+For example:
 ```
-import { JsonFormModule } from '@trufla/ngx-tru-forms';
+import { JsonFormModule, JsonFormMaterialModule } from '@trufla/ngx-tru-forms';

 @NgModule({
   imports: [
-    JsonFormModule
+    JsonFormModule.forRoot(JsonFormMaterialModule)
   ]
 })
 ```